vivianafu/Garden/README.md

 # Garden 植園
+## Intro
-This repository is the result of my practice to develop a website.
+This repository was the result of my website practice in 2021 Jan.

-It was a group project,and I was responsible for the product pages.
+It was a group project,and I designed the website layouts and composed the part of product pages.

 For this project,we used (MongoDB, Express.js, React.js, and Node.js).